 The MEnvSc program is a professional course-based where students typically self-fund their educational expenses through a variety of programs including a limited number of graduate awards, student loans, student line of credit, and employment income.

-- Entrance Scholarships: upon application to the program, every applicant who completes their application by the early deadline is considered for a merit-based scholarship on a competitive basis (value = domestic tuition).
+- Entrance Scholarships: upon application to the program, every domestic applicant who completes their application by the early deadline is considered for a merit-based scholarship on a competitive basis (value = domestic tuition).
 Recipients will be notified in their offer package (March/April).

 - Think.
 Shoot.
 Change.
 Video Competition: Upon meeting program and competition requirements, winners will receive up to $8,000, applied directly to the recipient’s University of Toronto Student Account.
 Applicants need to complete their application by the early deadline and submit the video by March 1.